CallumFWilson/LM-Studio-Classifier/README.md

   - Produces a structured prompt with strict response formatting rules.

 ### 🤖 Model Inference
+- `classification(base_dir, keyword, model_name)`
+  Runs the full classification pipeline:
+  - Loads guidance, prompt text, and segments
+  - Builds a prompt for each segment
+  - Sends each prompt to LM Studio via API
+  - Parses and saves predictions to a CSV file
+  **Output saved to:**
+  `categories/<keyword>/<keyword>_classified_segments_<model_name>.csv`

-- `call_lm_studio(prompt, model_name, server_url)`
+- `call_lm_studio(prompt, model_name, server_url="http://localhost:1234/v1/completions")`
-  - Sends a prompt to a local LM Studio server and returns a list extracted from the model output.
+  Sends a prompt to a local LM Studio server and returns a list of topic codes extracted from the model's response.
+  Accepts a model name and optional server URL.

+- `extract_list_from_response(response)`
+  Extracts topic codes from the model’s raw response.
+  - Attempts to parse a JSON list first (e.g. `["GChRhet", "GChSubs"]`)
+  - Falls back to extracting quoted strings if the response is unstructured